 This can be used in case a role is assigned to a user only for a specified amount of time, when a new employee record is created before he really joins the company, etc.

 This kind of assignment parameters, called activation, is pre-defined in midPoint.

 Therefore the IDM system will take care of processing that by itself, without any substantial customization.

 Assignment parameters can be arbitrarily extended by using the

 Such extension may contain any custom data and such data can be used in the expressions in assigned object.

 Therefore a role assignment can specify details such as a department for which the role applies, the branch office, access zone in the building and so on.

-See Relaxed Referential Integrity page for more details.
+See Advanced Hybrid RBAC for more details.